pavlovt/easy-html/README.md

 From my point of view python-like languages look simple but actually are very hard to read and understand.
 And you can never be sure where the code block ends :)

-For me the difference between pug and jhtml is like the difference between sass and scss (guess why no one uses sass :))
+For me the difference between pug and easy-html is like the difference between sass and scss (guess why no one uses sass :))

-The language will not have any logical constructs (like "if", "foreach") because it is aimed to be used with Vue.js or Angular.
+The language will not have any logical constructs (like "if", "foreach") because it is aimed to be used with Vue or Angular.

 The language is not ready yet but I am working actively on it.